Achyles/Machine_Learning_Product_Project/README.md

 ## Service description

-CU Course Evaluation Service is a machine learning product that provides functions of course and professor recommendation, ranking and evaluations for Columbia University Student.
+CU Course Evaluation Service is a machine learning product that provides functions of course and professor recommendation, ranking and evaluations for Columbia University student.
 The data come from [CU Course Directory](http://www.columbia.edu/cu/bulletin/uwb/) and  [CULPA](http://culpa.info/).
 Currently it provides limited features of recommendation and ranking for Computer Science courses.

 ## MVP Architecture
 ![MVP Architecture](./data/mvp.png)